 Accreditation of your Advanced Nursing Foot care program.

-With the increase in inquiries that we have received from health care facilities including; nursing homes, hospitals, community colleges, private careers colleges, private training education institutions, and the public have been requesting if foot care nurse training program is accredited or approved by us.
+With the increase in inquiries that we have received from health care facilities including; nursing homes, hospitals, community colleges, private careers colleges, private training education institutions, and the public have been requesting if foot care nurse training program is accredited.

 Accreditation is a means of assessing, in the public interest, the technical competence and integrity of the organizations offering foot care nursing program and services.

 We have found that foot care nurse programs that are approved by CNA and integrate our foot care nurse competency exam are meeting the highest standards, and the foot care nurses upon completion of an accredited program and passing our competency exam qualify the nurses to become board Certified as a Foot care Nurse (CFCN).
 The foot care nurses are more confident in the skills and techniques learned in an accredited program and function better as an confident certified foot care nurse .

 Passing the competency exam for your foot care nurse graduates who chooses to become certified as foot care nurses indicates that your foot care nurse program meets the highest nursing foot care standards and that your foot care nurses are providing safe care to the public.
 Also the certified foot care nurse get the opportunity to be listed on the find certified foot care nurse listing section indicating to the public that they adhere to the highest nursing foot care standard as a certified foot care nurse CFCN.